|

 it to catch every bit of rain water and store it under the city,

+and subterranean passageways that went from one temple to the other.
 Tulum (south of Playa del Carmen) comes in fourth because of its

 extreme scenic beauty on a cliff overlooking the Caribbean . . .